Phases of supersolids in confined dipolar Bose-Einstein condensates: Finite Systems

 A ground state phase diagram that illustrates the role of the particle number is shown in Fig.~\ref{PD}.
 While the depicted transition lines do not represent phase transitions in a thermodynamic sense and depend on the in-plane trapping geometry, one can nevertheless define sharp transition lines by comparing the energies of different low-lying stationary states of the trapped condensate.
 While much of the depicted particle numbers lie well above achievable values of current experiments, the corresponding densities involved range from $10^{14}\ {\rm cm^{-3}}$ to $10^{15}\ {\rm cm^{-3}}$, which corresponds to the typical experimental values~\cite{Pfau:nature:2016,Pfau:nature2:2016,Ferlaino:PRX:2019,Tanzi:PRL:2019}.
-From the density profiles of the corresponding states (Fig.~\ref{GroundStates}), one can clearly identify the unmodulated superfluid state [Fig.~\ref{GroundStates}(d)], the triangular lattice [Fig.~\ref{GroundStates}(a)] and the honeycomb state [Fig.~\ref{GroundStates}(c)], discussed above for the thermodynamic limit.
-In addition, we find an extended parameter region in which the BEC develops a radial lattice of concentric rings [Fig.~\ref{GroundStates}(b)], reflecting the radial symmetry of the trap.
-Interestingly, this state only emerges beyond a critical atom number in between the parameter region of the triangular lattice and the honeycomb state (see Fig.~\ref{PD}).
-Consequently, the trapped condensate resembles the states found in the thermodynamic limit for both small and large values of $a_s/a_{\rm dd}$.
-Remarkably, such regular structures can already be identified clearly for comparably small system sizes that contain only a few unit cells of the the formed lattice.
+From the density profiles of the corresponding states (Fig.~\ref{GroundStates}), one can clearly identify the unmodulated superfluid state, the triangular lattice [Fig.~\ref{GroundStates}(a)] and the honeycomb state [Fig.~\ref{GroundStates}(b)], discussed above for the thermodynamic limit.
+In addition, we find an extended parameter region in which the BEC develops a region in which striped density waves emerge as the groundstate [Fig.~\ref{GroundStates}(c)].
+Similar striped states have also been found in quantum Monte-Carlo simulations~\cite{Boninseni:LowT:2019}.
+Furthermore, radial lattices of concentric rings [Fig.~\ref{GroundStates}(d)] appear as metastable states reflecting the radial symmetry of the trap.
+Radial and stripe phases are often energetically extremely close and almost degenerate.
+Interestingly, these states only emerge beyond a critical atom number in between the parameter region of the triangular lattice and the honeycomb state (see Fig.~\ref{PD}).
+Consequently, the trapped condensate resembles the states found in the thermodynamic limit for both small and large values of $a_{\rm s}/a_{\rm dd}$.
+Remarkably, such regular structures can already be identified clearly for comparably small system sizes that contain only a few unit cells of the formed lattices.

 Yet, the particle numbers are still considerably larger than what is achievable in current experiments \cite{Guo:Nature:2019,Tanzi:Nature:2019,Pfau:PRX:2019,Ferlaino:PRX:2019,Ferlaino:arXiv:2021}.
 We note, however, that the general structure of the underlying phase diagram in Fig.~\ref{PD} closely resembles that of the thermodynamic limit [Fig.~\ref{fig:second_order_line}(a)], such that we use the insights from the preceding section to optimize the parameters around the critical point where the different supersolid phases coexist.